 For the crust:

-- Combine ground cookies with sugar in a medium bowl.
+- Combine 1 ¾ cups ground graham crackers with 2 tablespoons brown sugar in a medium bowl.

-- Add the melted butter and stir until it looks like wet sand.
+- Add 8 tablespoons unsalted butter, melted and stir until it looks like wet sand.

 - Pat on a 9-inch pie plate (24cm) covering bottom and sides.
 Begin pressing at the sides and angle where the bottom meets the side and then press to cover the bottom.